Assessed. Aligned. Built to Exit.

 • Portfolio company CFOO coverage (Seed → Exit)

-• Value creation planning across revenue, efficiency, and risk levers
+• Value creation planning across revenue, efficiency, people, and risk levers

 • Organizational assessment: team, structure, compensation alignment